maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - When a `GossipEvent`'s step number is `0`, but their `self_parent`'s step number is `2`,
   - if they see a supermajority of auxiliary values: `Some(true)` for step `2` of their current round, their estimates become the set: `{true}`
   - if they see a supermajority of auxiliary values: `Some(false)` for step `2` of their current round, their estimate becomes the set: `{false}`
-  - if they see no agreeing supermajority of auxiliary values for step `1` of their current round, their estimate becomes the set: `{v}`, where `v` is the outcome of a "genuinely flipped concrete coin" (see description below)
+  - if they see no agreeing supermajority of auxiliary values for step `2` of their current round, their estimate becomes the set: `{v}`, where `v` is the outcome of a "genuinely flipped concrete coin" (see description below)

 #### Genuinely flipped concrete coin

-We are looking for a way to generate a binary value which, at least `2/3` of the times will be common and unpredictable.
+We are looking for a way to generate a binary value which, at least 2/3 of the times will be common and unpredictable.

 The general idea is akin to picking a different leader every time, but we use a gradient of leadership to overcome the issue of an unresponsive leader.
-To mitigate some of the risks of malicious actors DDOS-ing the most leader node, we observe that many of these protocols are running concurrently which would make it impractical to always DDOS all the concurrent leaders.
+To mitigate some of the risks of malicious actors DDoS-ing the most leader node, we observe that many of these protocols are running concurrently which would make it impractical to always DDoS all the concurrent leaders.

 Here is a preliminary overview of the genuine flip algorithm: